oVirt/ovirt-site/source/blog/2017-01-03-ovirt-system-tests-to-the-rescue.html.md

 READMORE

-## oVirt System Tests
+## oVirt System Tests (OST)

-[oVirt system tests](http://ovirt-system-tests.readthedocs.io) is a testing framework written in Python, using 'python-nose' and oVirt Python SDK and runs on auto-generated VMs created by [Lago](http://lago.readthedocs.io).
-It is used by the oVirt CI to run post merge end-to-end testing that runs on a fully deployed oVirt environment and has been proven to detect multiple regressions so far on merged commits from oVirt projects.
+[oVirt system tests](http://ovirt-system-tests.readthedocs.io) is a testing framework written in Python using 'python-nose' and oVirt Python SDK, and runs on auto-generated VMs created by [Lago](http://lago.readthedocs.io).
+It is used by oVirt CI to run post-merge end-to-end testing on a fully deployed oVirt environment.
+OST is capable of detecting multiple regressions on merged commits from oVirt projects.

 ## The Current Status (And Why it is Never Enough)

-So you may ask yourself: if we have OST running after (almost) every merged commit, where is the problem?
+You may ask yourself, if we have OST running after (almost) every merged commit, where is the problem?
 You might have guessed the answer which is already in the question--it's only 'AFTER', which means it's detected too late in the development cycle.
 The result of such breakage in CI means that any other developer using the same branch will now be blocked from working/verifying his patch because existing HEAD is broken, and usually it takes some time to either revert the offending patch or send a fix (and that's after the relevant people were found and started debugging the issue).
 On some occasions in the past, it even took a few days to see a fix merged.
 During that time, developers and testers were blocked, not an ideal status.

 Luckily, we now have a super easy way to avoid this!